Making a workers compensation claim may well be within your legal rights, but unfortunately that’s not always the end of the story.

 The first was due to a spinal injury and severe pain levels, meaning that she could no longer sit at work.
 She lodged a claim, but felt unsupported by her boss.
 “I felt like they didn’t believe me”, she said.
 Pressure from her team leader meant returning to work too early, all whilst suffering acute pain.

 Upon her full return, the boss started making weekly allegations against her.
 The rest of her story is astounding.
 “This happened for months.
 I ended up in hospital because I thought I was having a heart attack.
-I lost my vision, was dizzy, weak and vomiting.”
+I lost my vision, was dizzy, weak and vomiting," she added.

 Regardless of the right you might have to compensation, here are some key considerations: